September 15, 2017

 And last but not least, VMware announced v2.0 of its network virtualization product, NSX-T. Version 2.0 will provide network virtualization for both multi-hypervisor and cross-cloud/multi-cloud environments.
 NSX-T 2.0 will work with virtual machines and containers running on ESXi, KVM, AWS, and on-premises vSphere environments.
 The product will also contain other useful features, such as: micro-segmentation, automation with OpenStack, integration with Kubernetes, multi-domain networking, support for on-premise, public, remote, hybrid data centers, etc. All this makes NSX-T 2.0 a next generation network virtualization product with a new architecture.

-All the above-mentioned VMworld announcements clearly demonstrate that VMware is intended to keep pace with the unstoppable cloudization of the industry.
+All the above-mentioned VMworld announcements clearly demonstrate that backup VMware is intended to keep pace with the unstoppable cloudization of the industry.
 Most importantly, the company’s overall strategy is to focus on cross-cloud and hybrid cloud, which enables its customers not to stick to a specific cloud platform and gives them the choice in combining clouds they prefer.